-- (A) Fair value as of December 31, 2017 includes three new proprietary debt investments totaling \$37.2 million, which were valued at cost, using the transaction price as the unobservable input.
-Fair value as of September 30, 2017 includes one new proprietary debt investment totaling \$12.0 million, which was valued at cost, using the transaction price as the unobservable input, and one proprietary debt investment totaling \$7.8 million, which was valued at the expected payoff amount as the unobservable input. - (B) Fair value as of December 31, 2017 includes one new proprietary debt investment totaling \$7.5 million, which was valued at cost, using the transaction price as the unobservable input.
-Fair value as of September 30, 2017
+(A) Fair value as of June 30, 2018 includes two proprietary debt investments totaling \$12.9 million, which were valued at the expected payoff amount as the unobservable input.
+Fair value as of September 30, 2017 includes one new proprietary debt investment totaling \$12.0 million, which was valued at cost, using the transaction price as the unobservable input, and one proprietary debt investment totaling \$7.8 million, which was valued at the expected payoff amount as the unobservable input.

-- includes one proprietary debt investment totaling \$3.5 million which was valued at the expected payoff as the unobservable input. - (C) Fair value as of December 31, 2017 includes one new proprietary investment totaling \$1.5 million, which was valued at cost, using transaction price as the unobservable input.
-Fair value as of September 30, 2017 includes two new proprietary investments totaling \$1.0 million, which were valued at cost, using transaction price as the unobservable input, and one proprietary investment totaling \$1.4 million, which was valued at the expected payoff amount as the unobservable input. - (D) Fair value as of December 31, 2017 excludes our investments in FedCap, Leeds and Funko with fair values of \$0.8 million, \$2.1 million, and \$0.2 million, respectively, as of December 31, 2017.
-FedCap and Leeds were valued using net asset value as a practical expedient and Funko was valued using Level 2 inputs as of December 31, 2017.
+(B) Fair value as of June 30, 2018 includes one syndicated debt investment totaling \$3.7 million, which was valued at the expected payoff amount as the unobservable input.
+Fair value as of September 30, 2017 includes one proprietary debt investment totaling \$3.5 million, which was valued at the expected payoff amount as the unobservable input.

+(C) Fair value as of September 30, 2017 includes two new proprietary investments totaling \$1.0 million, which were valued at cost, using the transaction price as the unobservable input, and one proprietary investment totaling \$1.4 million, which was valued at the expected payoff amount as the unobservable input.

+(D) Fair value as of June 30, 2018 excludes our investments in FedCap, Leeds and Funko with fair values of \$0.6 million, \$2.5 million, and \$0.7 million, respectively, as of June 30, 2018.
+FedCap and Leeds were valued using net asset value as a practical expedient and Funko was valued using Level 2 inputs as of June 30, 2018.
 Fair value as of September 30, 2017 excludes our investments in FedCap and Leeds with fair values of \$0.8 million and \$1.6 million, respectively, as of September 30, 2017, which were valued using net asset value as a practical expedient.

 Fair value measurements can be sensitive to changes in one or more of the valuation inputs.
-Changes in market yields, discounts rates, leverage, EBITDA or EBITDA multiples (or revenue or revenue multiples), each in isolation, may change the fair value of certain of our investments.
-Generally, an increase or decrease in market yields, discount rates or leverage or a decrease in EBITDA multiples (or revenue or revenue multiples) may result in a corresponding decrease or increase, respectively, in the fair value of certain of our investments.
+Changes in discount rates, EBITDA or EBITDA multiples (or revenue or revenue multiples), each in isolation, may change the fair value of certain of our investments.
+Generally, an increase/(decrease) in market yields, discount rates, or an increase/(decrease) in EBITDA or EBITDA multiples (or revenue or revenue multiples) may result in a corresponding increase/(decrease), respectively, in the fair value of certain of our investments.